Alcohol and Acetaminophen: Can You Take Them Together?

 What happens?

-Acetaminophen is mostly cleared by safe liver pathways, but a small fraction is converted into a toxic metabolite called NAPQI.
-Alcohol disrupts this balance in two complementary ways.
+Acetaminophen is mostly cleared by safe liver pathways, but a small fraction becomes a reactive toxic metabolite that the liver normally neutralizes instantly.
+Regular or heavy alcohol use disturbs this balance from both sides at once.

 1